brodybits/Android-sqlcipher-cursor-query-native-driver/README.txt

 SQLiteNative, based on Android-sqlite-native-driver and generated using Gluegen, exports basic sqlite access functionaity through some static native functions.

-The CursorWindow implementation is NOW based on Android 4.4 and exports its native functionality through static native functions.
+The CursorWindow implementation is NOW based on Android 5.0/5.1 and exports its native functionality through static native functions.

-WARNING: Not expected to support 64-bit build since this implementation uses 32-bit integers for native pointer handles.
-This is solved in the Android 5.x/Android M sources.
+XXX WARNING: Not expected to support 64-bit build since this implementation uses a 32-bit pointer handle *in the native cursor window query ONLY*.
+XXX TBD about be fixed.